kiorky/croniter/README.rst

 .. contents::

-croniter provides iteration for datetime object with cron like format.
+croniter provides iteration for the datetime object with a cron like format.

 ::